equinor/neqsim-python/README.md

 Discussions related to NeqSim development and use is done using [Slack for NeqSim](https://neqsim.slack.com).
 Use the [invitation link](https://join.slack.com/t/neqsim/shared_invite/enQtNjU1ODQ1MDQyMjEzLWU5MWEyNDA3YTlmNThmMGQ1OGMyODgzYzdlZTM5NTVjNDMzOGIyOTU4MTYwNzZkNmZiNDczZjBjMGZkNzlkZTE) to join the group.

-## NeqSim Slack collaboration hub
-Discussions related to NeqSim development and use is done using [Slack for NeqSim](https://neqsim.slack.com).
-Use the [invitation link](https://join.slack.com/t/neqsim/signup) to join the group.
+## Discussion forum
+Questions related to neqsim can be posted in the [github discussion pages](https://github.com/equinor/neqsim/discussions).

 ## Versioning
 NeqSim use [SemVer](https://semver.org/) for versioning.